drewbot/sass-flexbox-grid/README.md

 - `.hide` and `.show` classes can now be applied to `.row` elements.
 - The `show()` mixin now accepts an optional `$row` argument and can be used on `row` elements.
   - Example: `@include show("xs", "row")` or `@include show("xs", "true")`.

+## Version 2.0.2 Release Notes

+- Added `box-sizing: border-box;` to all rows and columns by default.